<< Yesterday

 2007 Placido Polanco establishes a big-league record for second basemen when he plays his 144th straight game without committing an error.
 The Detroit infielder, who hasn't made a misplay since July 2 of last season, surpasses the previous mark set by Luis Castillo, who accomplished the feat playing for the Twins.

-2010 A day after major league baseball formally approves the team's sale, the new owners of the Rangers, including Hall of Famer Nolan Ryan, announce lower costs for concessions, parking, and merchandise.
-According to sports attorney Chuck Greenberg, another new club owner, lowering prices is one way of showing appreciation to the Texas fans for their loyalty and support.
+2010 A day after Major League Baseball formally approved the team's sale, the new Rangers owners, including Hall of Famer Nolan Ryan, announce lower concessions, parking, and merchandise costs.
+According to sports attorney Chuck Greenberg, another new club owner, lowering prices is one way of showing appreciation to Texas fans for their loyalty and support.

 2010 The Giants obtain Jose Guillen from Kansas City, hoping the well-traveled veteran can help the club down the stretch run.
 The departure of the 34-year-old, who has played with ten teams in the past 14 years and was designated for assignment by the Royals last week, allows highly touted prospect Kila Ka'aihue to play daily.